Rare Exports: A Christmas Tale: Plot

 An American and British research team from the firm Subzero are drilling samples atop Korvatunturi (Ear Fell) in the Finnish region of Lapland.
 Team leader Riley believes that the fell is an ancient burial mound built by the Sámi and plans to plunder it.
 Two local boys, Juuso and Pietari, spy on the team at work and learn their plans.
 Pietari tells Juuso that Santa Claus is real, tortures bad children, and is watching them, as the team begins to excavate the fell using explosives.

 Local reindeer hunters find hundreds of reindeer carcasses that they believe were killed by wolves, and head to Korvatunturi to demand reparations from the Subzero company, whom they believe are responsible for the reindeer.
 Instead, they find a deep pit and no trace of the Subzero personnel.

 On the morning of Christmas Eve, a wolf trap built by Pietari's father, Rauno, has killed a skinny, naked old man.
 Pietari and Rauno learn that potato sacks, heaters, and a hair dryer have gone missing from houses in the area.
 Pietari finds a straw effigy in Juuso's bed and no sign of Juuso.

-Piiparinen, a neighbor, and Rauno bring the corpse into Rauno's reindeer slaughterhouse but discover skinny old man is still alive.
+Piiparinen, a neighbor, and Rauno bring the corpse into Rauno's reindeer slaughterhouse but discover the skinny old man is still alive.
 Piiparinen, Rauno, and Aimo, another colleague, discuss their plans and tie the old man up, while Pietari calls around and finds that all his friends have gone missing.
 Piiparinen has his ear bitten off by the old man, and Pietari asks his father to spank him for his bad deeds, as he fears that sneaking up to the Fell makes him a bad boy and he will be taken by Santa.